TarmoKouhkna/my_financial_dashboard/README.md

 ## Deployment

-### 1. Whitenoise Setup
+### 1. WhiteNoise Setup

-This project uses Whitenoise for serving static files in production.
-Ensure you have Whitenoise installed:
+This project uses WhiteNoise for serving static files in production.
+Ensure you have WhiteNoise installed:

 ```bash
 pip install whitenoise